JMA00/Convex_Polygons/README.md

 ### The `inside` command

 Given two polygons, the inside command prints `yes` or `not` to tell whether the first is inside the second or not.
+For example: inside p1 p2

 ### The `bbox` command

-The bbox command creates a new polygon with the four vertices corresponding to the bounding box of the given polygons.
+The bbox command creates a new polygon (whose identifier will be the first parameter read) with the four vertices corresponding to the bounding box of the given polygons.
+For example: bbox p4 p1 p2 p3

 ## Sample of polygon calculator (1)